AngelChloe/Third-Party-APIs-Workday-Scheduler/README.md

-Cindy Chynoweth
+## Cindy Chynoweth

-Third-Party-APIs: Work Day Scheduler
+## Third-Party-APIs: Work Day Scheduler

+## User Story
+As an employee with a busy schedule, I want to add important events to a daily planner so that I can manage my time effectively.

+## Project Criteria
 To create a work-day planner that uses third-party API's such as jQuery, moment.js, and Bootstrap.
 Parts of the application will change dynamically depending on the current time and day.
 The planner should also be able to save any tasks entered into the text area fields to local storage.

-As an employee with a busy schedule, I want to add important events to a daily planner so that I can manage my time effectively.

 I am using a daily planner to create a schedule:
 - I open the planner the current day and time is displayed at the top of the calendar.
 - When I scroll down, I am presented with timeblocks for business hours
 - I view the timeblocks for that day